NSTAdventure/primoisland/rules.md

 2. make this place safe for everyone

 that's mean no for harassing bullying and other doing so will result in warning or ban

+#Androland-general-rules

+1. All member is welcome to discuss on android privacy but say no to OOT

+violation of this rules will result in warning or ban